Entropy formula for surface diffeomorphisms: Volume growth of the tangent cocycle

-The main idea to prove Theorem \ref{main theorem of decomposition of volume growth of derivatives} is to reduce the estimation of the volume growth of the tangent cocycle to the estimation of the volume growth of the one-dimensional sub-manifolds.
-Using Fubini's theorem, the two-dimensional integral of $\left\|Df_{x}^n\right\|$ is decomposed into integrals along horizontal and vertical lines, reducing the problem to estimating the volume growth of one-dimensional curves.
-The conclusion then follows by applying the curve volume growth estimate from Proposition~\ref{volume growth for time n}. \begin{proof}[Proof of Theorem \ref{main theorem of decomposition of volume growth of derivatives}]
+The main idea to prove Theorem~\ref{main theorem of decomposition of volume growth of derivatives} is to reduce the estimation of the volume growth of the tangent cocycle to that of one-dimensional submanifolds via Fubini’s theorem, which allows the two-dimensional integral of $\left\|Df^{n}_{x}\right\|$ to be decomposed into integrals along horizontal and vertical lines.
+The conclusion then follows by applying the curve volume growth estimate in Theorem \ref{main theorem of decomposition of volume growth of submanifolds}. \begin{proof}[Proof of Theorem \ref{main theorem of decomposition of volume growth of derivatives}]